whiteboxdev/library-defold-grid-engine/README.md

 function init(self)
     dge.init(dge_config)
-    dge.set_collision(collision)
+    dge.set_collision_map(collision_map)
 end
 ```

 1. `debug`: Allow debug information to be printed to the terminal.
 2. `stride`: Size of a single grid box (if you're using a tilemap, then this is likely equivalent to your tile size.)

-The `dge.set_collision()` function assigns a collision map to the grid.
-Collision maps consist of a table of lists of `integer`s, each of which corresponds to a collision tag.
-All tags can be found in the [`dge.tag` table](#dgetag).
+The `dge.set_collision_map()` function assigns a collision map to the grid.
+Collision maps consist of a table of lists of integers, each of which corresponds to a collision tag.
+All tags can be found in the `dge.tag` [table](#dgetag).

 DGE will post a `dge.msg.collide_passable` or `dge.msg.collide_impassable` message to your character's `on_message()` function when your character collides with any grid box.
 Custom tags may be inserted into the `dge.tag` table if you wish to detect additional collision cases.
 See all [tag-related functions](#dgeget_tagname) for details.

-In addition to the collision table, you may also insert user-defined data at any grid position into the `extra` table using `dge.set_extra()`.
+In addition to the collision map, you may also insert user-defined data at any grid position into the `extra` table using `dge.set_extra()`.
 For example, to return a table of tilemap ids to warp to when a character steps on a certain grid box:

 ```
 dge.set_extra({ tilemap_1 = "idTilemap1", tilemap_2 = "idTilemap2", count = 2}, 15, 7)